SalOne22/rimage/README.md

 cargo install rimage
 ```

+## Note

+1. The `-q` opinion is disabled when pics are converted to Jxl(JpegXL) format.

+2. You'd better not use the process to convert a pic with _ICC tag_ for avoiding color confusion.

+3. If you're a user who just want to **use Rimage easily with a friendly GUI**, [Rimage_gui](https://github.com/Mikachu2333/rimage_gui/releases/) may be fit for you, it support both Chinese and English.
+Just select the version you need and download it to use.

 ### Note:

 If you're a user who just want to **use Rimage easily with a friendly GUI**, [Rimage_gui](https://github.com/Mikachu2333/rimage_gui/releases/) may be fit for you, it support both Chinese and English.
 Just select the version you need and download it to use.

 ## Usage